Understanding the Revenue Cycle Management Process: A Comprehensive Guide

 6. Denial Management and Appeals

 In the Revenue Cycle Management Process, claim denials happen often.
-Good denial management means fixing errors and resubmitting claims fast.
+Good denial management means fixing errors and resubmitting claims fast, which supports the purpose of revenue cycle management policy and procedure.

 A 2023 Advisory Board report shows strong denial plans can recover 90% of denied claims.
 This boosts income and cuts payment delays.